henryykt/pre-commit-perl/README.md

 ## Available hooks

 - `perlcritic` - Runs `perlcritic --stern --verbose 8`.
-Settings can be overriden by .perlcriticrc.
+Settings can be overridden by .perlcriticrc.
 - `perltidy` - Runs `perltidy -pbp -nst -w -b`.
 Settings can be overridden by .perltidyrc.